cerebral/cerebral/packages/docs/content/tutorial/08_using-paths.en.md

 ```

 Congratulations!
 Now you know how to control your flow using **paths**.
 And if you need **parallel actions/operators**, well just add another array **[]** to the chain.
 You have even gotten insight into very complex control flow using **debounce**.

+### Challenge

+We would like you to run two getRepo(...) requests.
+One to *cerebral/cerebral* and one to *cerebral/addressbar*.
+So it is a good idea to make *getRepo* a factory instead.
+On their successes they should insert their data into the state tree.
+Also create an action that sums the stars and adds a third state in the state tree with the sum of both repos star count.
+This part requires you to read up on how to set and get state in actions.
+This sum action should run and be displayed in a toast after both *getRepo* are done running.
+Remove any other success and error toasts.